 Over the years, I’ve been indebted many times for one reason or another.
-Mostly car loans and a few mortgages, but sometimes personal loans too.
+Mostly car loans and a few mortgages, but a few personal loans too.

 But I paid that thing off as fast as I could.
 I didn’t want it hanging over me.